cburdine/materials-ml-workshop/MaterialsML/ml_intro/statistics_review.md

 plt.show()
 ```

 In order to evaluate whether or not our result is statistically significant, we will compute the [_$p$-value_](https://en.wikipedia.org/wiki/P-value) associated with our hypothesis testing.
-A $p$-value is a quantity between $0$ and $1$ that describes the probability of obtaining a result at least as exteme as the experimentally observed value assuming that $H_0$ is true.
+A $p$-value is a quantity between $0$ and $1$ that describes the probability of obtaining a result at least as extreme as the experimentally observed value assuming that $H_0$ is true.
 Roughly speaking, we can interpret a $p$-value as the probability of observing the experimental data "by coincidence" if $H_0$ is in fact true.
 If a $p$-value is low, it means that the alternative hypothesis $H_1$ is likely to be true.
 In most research settings, a p-value of at most $0.05$ ($5\%$ chance of coincidence) is considered sufficient to show that the alternative hypothesis $H_1$ is true.

-From inspecting thie plot of the distribution above, we see that the accuracy distribution is approximately normal, having mean $\mu_X \approx p = 0.5$ and variance $\sigma^2_X \approx p(1-p) = 0.25$.
+From inspecting this plot we see that the accuracy distribution is approximately normal, having mean $\mu_X \approx p = 0.5$ and variance $\sigma^2_X \approx p(1-p) = 0.25$.
 Per the Central Limit Theorem, we conclude that the estimated accuracy of random guessing is normally distributed with mean $\mu = \mu_X$ and $\sigma = \sigma_X/\sqrt{40}$.
 The $p$-value corresponds to the area under this normal distribution curve corresponding to accuracies with $0.6$ or greater.
 Using the values from the previous code cell, we can compute the $p$-value as follows:

 ```{code-cell}
 :tags: [hide-input]